odradev/odradev.github.io/docusaurus/blog/2023-06-27-we-are-here-to-stay/index.md

 We believe in short feedback loops and fast iterations.
 - **Reusability** - No one likes to repeat itself.
 We see a huge potential in Odra Modules.
-In time it can become a standard library of Casper smart contracts, that are battle-tested and ready to use.
+In time, it can become a standard library of Casper smart contracts, that are battle-tested and ready to use.
 - **Community** - We are here to help you.
 You can always reach out to us on [Discord] or [Github].